|

 The vfork() function differs from fork()

-only in that the child process can share code and data with the parent process.
+only when the child process can share code and data with the parent process.

 This speeds cloning activity significantly at a risk for the integrity of the parent process